County Championship Division 1. Somerset v Essex. 23rd, 24th, 25th and 26th September 2019. Taunton.

 The final day of this match left a montage of memories crashing around in the mind.
 Marcus Trescothick walking out to a tremendous ovation just before the end to field at slip for the last time is one to be treasured.
 The eerie emotion-pummelling silence every time a bowler left his mark during that, at last, sunlit hour when Somerset supporters hoped, and Essex ones feared, a Somerset miracle might happen.
 The tumultuous cheers of Somerset supporters and chants of “Somerset La La La” every time an Essex wicket fell or a batsman was beaten and the applause of Essex supporters and chants of “Essex, Essex” whenever a boundary was struck.
 The pulsating atmosphere surged, roared, throbbed, ebbed and flowed in every corner of the ground.
 It was as if it were some physical entity you could reach out and touch.
 You couldn’t of course, but you could feel it in every sinew in your body.

-There was too the virtually unique sight of seven Somerset fielders around the bat, motionless, watching, waiting.
+There was too the virtually unique sight of seven Somerset fielders around the bat, motionless, watching, waiting, applying pressure.
 Of Leach, Bess, van der Merwe, back to their mark and into the crease again and again, ripping the ball, trying to find the spot that would defeat the batsmen.
 The sight of the Essex batsmen, heads steady, eyes watching; then as the ball fizzed, dipped and turned, stretching every sinew in their legs, backs and arms, as they fought to get to the pitch of the spinning, bouncing ball to keep it out, or perhaps find a precious run.
 Around the ring were the supporters of both sides stretching the concept of the edge of the seat to the very limit.
 There was Sir Alistair Cook with his front foot repeatedly stretched far down the pitch to play the spinners with apparent ease, rarely looking in trouble; although you knew he must be demanding the utmost of every one of his batting skills and dipping deep into an apparently bottomless well of determination and concentration.
 This was cricket at its toughest; at its skill-challenging and character-testing best.

 And, in the end, two more very different sights.
 The first, of Somerset supporters, buoyed up by another tremendous team effort.
 They were in groups dotted around the stands, sitting, chatting, smiling and staring into the future with hope in their eyes that this could just be the team which might go on to win that long dreamed of County Championship.
 There was disappointment too of course, and that may grow deeper as the spirit-raising effects of that coruscating afternoon wear off, but, at least around me, the mood and contemplation of the future was upbeat and positive.
 The second sight was of that future in the here-and-now.
 Not for Somerset but for Essex.
 There were two or three hundred Essex supporters gathered tightly around the Caddick Pavilion and in the Ondaatje Stand to watch and cheer their team as they were presented with the Championship trophy on the outfield.
 The applause was long and heartfelt.
 It was all watched, from their balcony, by the Somerset team.
 Thoughts, perhaps of what might have been.
 And as for what was, many Essex supporters stood together for some time, savouring the moment for as long as they could.